monstagorilla/otdata/docs/apiSections.md

    Server->>Callback Server: POST /webhooks/eta
 ```

 With events all the real-time data and status information can be transmitted.
 They can be retrieved as a list from a filtered endpoint (e.g. get all new drive events with the correct time in the `from` parameter from the `/drive-events` endpoint) or pushed asynchronously via [webhooks](generalConcepts.md#Callbacks).
+You can manage the webhooks to be sent with subscriptions.
 Each event type has a different list of enums for the actual event description.
 The task event has additional lists for status infomation of the associated shipment and its items (e.g. item condition at delivery).

 ## Messages
 For sending messages to or retrieving messages from a channel.
 It is also possible to subscribe to a specific channel and get the messages directly via webhook.